 Kerbside has a new booking system.

 This improved service means that you can now book a kerbside collection online.
-Each property is entitled to one (1) collection per financial year.
+Each residential property is entitled to one (1) collection per financial year.

 Booking is easy!

 - Use the drop down below to identify what zone your suburb is in.